Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with her family.

 - 2 cups mozzarella cheese

-- dash pink Himalayan salt and pepper
+- Dash of pink Himalayan salt and pepper

 - Preheat your oven to 350 degrees F and grease an 8x8 or round casserole dish with some coconut oil.